chili-chips-ba/openPCIE/1.pcb/README.md

 ## PCIe Connection Model: Generators → Transport → Consumers

 All signal generators should be placed as close as possible to each other.
 Likewise, all signal consumers should be grouped very close together.
-The goal is to minimize the stubs—both at the beginning of the transmission path (on the generator side) and at the end (on the consumer side).
+The goal is to minimize the stubs, both at the beginning of the transmission path (on the generator side) and at the end (on the consumer side).

 In the example above, when the M.2 connector acts as the signal generator and the Slot is the consumer, very long stubs appear on both ends.
 Since the active signal also propagates into these unterminated stubs, part of it gets reflected back with a noticeable delay proportional to the stub length.
-This reflected wave interferes with the original signal at the Slot receiver exactly when that signal should be stable.
-Similarly, the reflection from the M.2 stub disturbs the transmitter at the M.2 side, which then shows up again at the Slot and further mixes with the first and second waves.
+This reflected wave interferes with the original signal at the Slot receiver when that signal should be stable.
+Similarly, the reflection from the M.2 stub disturbs the transmitter at the M.2 side, which then shows up again at the Slot and superimposes with the first and second waves.

-The key is to eliminate or minimize these second, third, and subsequent reflected waves—keeping only the primary, incident wave that carries the valid data.
+The key is to eliminate or minimize the second, third, and subsequent `reflected waves`, keeping only the primary, `incident wave` that carries the valid data.

 ## Signal Integrity (SI) Sims
 @AnesVrce TODO.